SpiritGameStudios/Specter/README.md

 ## Special Thanks

-To the QSL Team, for creating their REA system, which the Attachment API is heavily inspired by.
+To the QSL Team, for creating their REA system, which the Metatag API is heavily inspired by.